openpvrsgx-devgroup/linux_openpvrsgx/drivers/gpu/drm/pvrsgx/1.5.15.3226/README.md

 ------------- | -------------
-2D Accel      | works (MeeGO binaries, others untested) OpenGL        | works (MeeGO binaries, others untested) OpenGL ES     | broken
+2D Accel      | works (MeeGO binaries, others untested) OpenGL        | works (MeeGO binaries, others untested) OpenGL ES     | works (completly provided by EMGD) VA-API        | broken (codebase seems to be very buggy - no debug output to find the problem)
-VA-API        | needs 1.0.x, but packages depend on newer 1.1.x

 kernel version       | status
 -------------------- | -------------
-3.11                 | works incl. backlight
+3.11                 | works (incl. backlight, suspend)
 3.12                 | should work (builds against it, but not tested) 3.13                 | should work (builds against it, but not tested)

 VA-API version   | status
 ---------------- | ------
-1.0.15           | works (tested on vainfo)
-1.0.16           | broken [version suggested by yoctoproject - wonder how they get it work] 1.0.17           | broken (tested on vainfo - get seg.fault)
-1.1.x (upstream) | broken (tested on vainfo - get seg.fault)
+1.0.15           | works, but encoding broken (tested on vainfo) 1.0.16           | broken [version suggested by yoctoproject - wonder how they get it work] 1.0.17           | broken (tested on vainfo - get seg.fault) 1.1.x (upstream) | broken (tested on vainfo - get seg.fault)